Milestone-Proposal:Realization of Blue Light Emitting Diode, 1989-1993

 What features set this work apart from similar achievements?

-Features set this work apart from similar achievements
+Features that set this work apart from similar achievements

 Mechanism to emit blue light

-In addition to blue light emitting diodes (LEDs), there are several other methods to emit blue light.
+In addition to blue light-emitting diodes (LEDs), there are several other methods to emit blue light.
 For example, neon signs use blue neon gas, fluorescent lamps and CRTs emit blue light through X-rays and cathode rays using blue phosphors.
 However, these methods have disadvantages, such as requiring large amounts of power and difficulty in miniaturization.

 Furthermore, after the development of blue LEDs, blue lasers were created as an extension of the technology, capable of emitting blue light at specific wavelengths.
 Additionally, electroluminescence is another phenomenon where certain chemicals emit blue light when an electric current passes through them.

-Realization methods of blue light emitting diode
+Realization methods of blue light-emitting diode

-In 1974, there was a report of a MIS-type blue light emitting diode that combined metal and semiconductor, differing from PN junction diodes.
+In 1974, there was a report of a MIS-type blue light-emitting diode that combined metal and semiconductor, differing from p-n junction diodes.
 However, this method resulted in poor luminous efficiency and insufficient brightness [12].

 Why was the achievement successful and impactful?